 Authority of the Vedas and Brahmans

-A fundamental defining characteristic of Hindu belief is the recognition of the Vedas, the most ancient Hindu scriptures, as an absolute religious authority.
+In Hinduism, a fundamental defining characteristic of belief is the recognition of the Vedas, the most ancient Hindu scriptures, as an absolute religious authority.
 This is affirmed by virtually all traditional Hindus, and those who reject its authority (such as Buddhists and Jains) are regarded as unfaithful to their tradition.

 - Hinduism: Authority of the Veda and the Brahman class - Encyclopedia Britannica Online

 - Brahman - Encyclopedia Britannica Online